mvysny/mvysny.github.io/_posts/2020-6-26-Vaadin-troubleshooting.md

 is populated later: either by Vaadin Servlet when running in development mode, or by `build-frontend` when building for production.

+### Clean pnpm-cache

+When using pnpm, performing the Vaadin Dance may not be enough.
+The thing with pnpm is that it manages a cache of downloaded javascript libraries (which is good and speeds up the builds tremendously).
+However, `node_modules` is then populated not with actual files and folders, but with symlinks to the pnpm cache instead.
+If by accident something has been deleted from `node_modules` in an incorrect manner, it could be that the file got deleted from the actual cache and the cache got corrupted.

+In order to clear the cache and force pnpm to redownload everything, simply delete the cache folder.
+The pnpm cache is located at `$HOME/.pnpm-store` on Linux/Mac.
+Windows needs per-drive separated caches, since symlinks works only on the same drive.
+Therefore, if your project is located on `D:\` , the cache is located at `D:\.pnpm-store`.

+After the `.pnpm-store` cache folder has been deleted, perform the Vaadin Dance and rebuild the app.

 ### Gradle: use matching version of Vaadin and the Plugin

 Please see the Compatibility Chart at [Vaadin Gradle Plugin home page](https://github.com/vaadin/vaadin-gradle-plugin/),